digideskio/guidebook/guidebook/how_to_install_fontforge.md

 <p>The parts in the light blue boxes are commands that should be typed (copy and pasted) into your "Terminal" program.
 </p><p>When using Debian or Ubuntu:
 </p>
-<tt>sudo aptitude update; sudo aptitude install autoconf libtool libpng12-dev zlibc zlib1g-dev libtiff-dev libungif4-dev libjpeg-dev libxml2-dev libuninameslist-dev xorg-dev subversion cvs gettext git libpango1.0-dev libcairo2-dev python-dev uuid-dev;</tt>
+<tt>sudo aptitude update; sudo aptitude install autoconf libtool libpng12-dev zlibc zlib1g-dev libtiff-dev libungif4-dev libjpeg-dev libxml2-dev libuninameslist-dev xorg-dev subversion cvs gettext git libpango1.0-dev libcairo2-dev python-dev uuid-dev  libreadline-dev;</tt>
 <p>and enter your password when prompted.
 </p><p>When using Fedora or Red Hat:
 </p>